What do we do when it rains?

 If your child takes the bus, please call the bus counselor the night before, or in the morning, before 7:30 am.
 Make sure you call camp or email the camp that your child will not be attending camp.
 If you do your own driving, just call the camp or send an email informing us that your child will not be at camp.
 If your child will be coming to camp late, please make sure you sign them in when arriving to camp.

 What if I need to pick up my child early?

-The early pick-up procedure is quite simple.
-In the morning if your child is on a mini-bus, please give the bus counselor a note with your child’s name and time of pick-up (no later than 3:30pm).
-If you do your own driving, please have a note ready to give to the person who greets you in the lot.
-If you are sending someone to pickup your child, please provide the name of that person in your note.
+The early pick up procedure is simple.
+In the morning if your child is on a mini-bus, please give the bus counselor a note with your child’s name and time of pick up.
+The child must be picked up NO LATER THAN 2:45 pm.
+If you do your own driving, please email the office at firstname.lastname@example.org.
+You may pick-up NO LATER THAN 2:45 pm.
+If you are sending someone to pick up your child, please provide the name of that person in your note.
 Please also tell that person to bring identification with them.
-We will have your child waiting for you at the security table.
+We will have your child waiting for you in the office and someone will bring them out to you.
 Safety, as always, is our main concern.

 Is there a full time certified nurse on staff?

 Yes!
 Camp W has a certified nurse at camp, at all times.
 Our nurse handles everyday occurrences and the dispensing of medication.
 A medical history and a medicine release form, allowing our nurse to dispense medication, is included in the information packet you will receive in the spring after you register for camp.
 The release form will need to be completed by your doctor.

 No. Due to many campers bringing their own lunch, we cannot guarantee that someone will not bring peanut butter, or nuts, to camp.